ÖÖD – reflecting diversity / GHANA

 Tips for doing business in Ghana:

-- Make sure you have the necessary vaccines done at least 10 days prior departure;
+- Make sure you have the necessary vaccines done at least 10 days prior to departure;

 - When obtaining visas stay away from Ghanaian Embassy in Germany, if possible.
 Choose the Embassy in Denmark;